Skip to contents

 • IC_used: "GIC" or "BIC"; num_candidates: count of candidate one-shift models evaluated.

-• model_fit_history: if store_model_fit_history = TRUE, a list of per-iteration fits and an ic_acceptance_matrix (IC value and acceptance flag per step).
+• model_fit_history: if store_model_fit_history = TRUE, a list of per-iteration fits (loaded from temporary files written during the run) and an ic_acceptance_matrix (IC value and acceptance flag per step).

 • VCVs: named list of regime-specific VCV matrices extracted from the final model (penalized-likelihood estimates if PL was used).